builtview/support-docs/docs/teams-and-projects/editing-project.md

 ---
 title: Editing a project
 ---
+This is reserved for project or organisation administrators.

 Similar for teams, you can edit the name of your project and the display picture, making it easier for your users to recognise your project.
 You are only able to access project settings if you have access to the project dashboard.